vtintillier/cf-java-logging-support/README.md

 single thread by adding a token in the header of a request.
 A detailed description about how to apply this feature can be found [here](./DynamicLogLevels.md).

+## Logging Stacktraces

+Stacktraces can be logged within one log message.
+Further details can be found [here](./LoggingStacktraces.md).

 ## Sample Application